List of American Gladiators events: Hit & Run

 Hit & Run was one of several events that the 2008 series adopted from the UK series.

 The event took place on 50 ft suspension bridge hanging above a water tank.
 At each end of the bridge was an actuator and each time a contender crossed the bridge and pushed it, two points were scored.
 Meanwhile, four Gladiators attempted to knock the contenders off by throwing 100-pound wrecking balls at them.
 The contenders were allowed to duck to avoid the balls but had to remain standing at all times otherwise.
 The event went on for sixty seconds or until the contender fell from the bridge.

-Hit and Run will return for the Prime Video revival, but this time the giant balls are replaced with four of the Gladiators themselves.
-In addition, contenders must returns a ball to a basket in order to score points.
-The game will also be renamed Collision.